iaremonkey/ida-sploiter/Readme.md

 Original plugin and documentation by Peter Kacherginsky <iphelix@thesprawl.org>
 can be found at: http://thesprawl.org/projects/ida-sploiter/

-Thanks to Peter Kacherginsky for the additional plugin, Eli Bendersky for pyelftools and Dhiru Kholia for porting checksec to python.
+Thanks to Peter Kacherginsky for the original plugin, Eli Bendersky for pyelftools and Dhiru Kholia for porting checksec to python.